 The highlighted LTP value is color-coded to indicate if the trade occurred at a price that was higher, lower, or the same as the previous LTP.
 MD Trader highlights the price column cell with the default LTP color settings or your customized settings:

 From the context menu, you can also expose an additional VAP column in MD Trader to display the total trade volume at each price level as a gray bar.
 By default, showing VAP displays the combined volume for buy and sell orders.
 You can select options to split the volume bar into buy (blue) and sell (red) quantities, to display the total quantity as a number and to reset (and restore) the VAP counter to show only volume that occurs after the reset.
 You can also hide the bars and show only the numeric values.

 Tip: When you hover on a bar or cell in the VAP column, the VAP value at that price is displayed in a tooltip.

 By default, VAP displays the trade volume since the start of the session.
 If you want to start showing only recent volume, you can reset the VAP counter to display only trade volume that occurs from that moment on.
 At any time, you can switch back to the total session volume by restoring the VAP counter.
-To simplify resetting the VAP counter, MD Trader supports the following shortcuts in addition to the context menu items:
+To simplify resetting and restoring the VAP counter, MD Trader supports the following shortcuts in addition to the context menu items:

 The best bid and ask prices displayed for a product are based on the total bid and ask quantities, which include any implied bid and ask quantities.
 You can use the Only show direct prices setting for this widget to filter out the implied prices and quantities for each product added to the widget.
 Right-click to open the context menu and select Settings... to enable/disable Only show direct prices.